 - 1. Instruct students to evacuate when all shaking has stopped. - 2.
 Lead class to the designated assembly area (see Assembly Map for Fire Drills) - 3.
 Be prepared to choose alternative escape routes in case of fire or exit blockage. - 4.
-Take class lists, walkies and first aid kits - 5.
+Take class lists and first aid kits - 5.
 Give first aid if necessary.

-After evacuation, teachers and students should NOT reenter the building for any reason unless instructed to do so by the head of schools or emergency response team.
+After evacuation, teachers and students are not permitted to re-enter the building for any reason unless instructed to do so by the Head of School, Campus Supervisor or an Emergency Response Team.

 If walking to or from school, do not run.
 Stay in the open.
 If the student is going to school, continue to the school.
 If the student is going home, he/she should continue to go home.
 While in a vehicle, pull over to the side of the road and stop.
-If on a bridge, overpass, or under power lines, continue on until the vehicle is away from the overhead dangers.
+If on a bridge, overpass, or under power lines, proceed until the vehicle is away from the overhead dangers.
 Wait until the ground movement stops and check for injuries.
 Be aware of aftershocks, downed wires, or roads blocked by debris.